christofferholmstedt/dva501-master-thesis-report/README.md

 done during the spring of 2014 about the "Virtual Network Protocol".

 ### Keywords
-Space plug-and-play Avionics
-Space plug-and-play Architecture
-Ada
-Safety-critical systems
-Internet of Things
-Unmanned Vehicles
+Space plug-and-play Avionics, Space plug-and-play Architecture, Ada, Safety-critical systems, Internet of Things, Unmanned Vehicles

 ### How to generate PDF using virtualbox and Vagrant
 For this project Virtualbox and Vagrant is used for easier management of LaTeX